Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: Introduction

 \section{Introduction}

 Some moduli spaces playing an important role in enumerative geometry carry an additional structure.
 Apart from the cotangent complex, which controls deformations and obstructions of the objects parametrized by the moduli space, there sometimes exist another complex doing the same job.
 If the moduli space in question is very singular, the cotangent complex will have cohomology in arbitrary many degrees.
 In many cases, the replacement complex has much better finiteness properties, being locally isomorphic to a finite complex of vector bundles.
-If the replacement complex is perfect and of Tor-amplitude $\leq 1$, there exists a virtual fundamental class on the moduli space, which is the key to actually producing numbers \cite{behrend97}.
+If the replacement complex is perfect and of Tor--amplitude $\leq 1$ it gives rise to the virtual fundamental class of Li--Tian \cite{li98} and Behrend--Fantechi \cite{behrend97}, which is the key to actually producing numbers.

-Ever since this phenomenon was observed in \cite{kontsevich95}, it was suspected that the replacement complex is a shadow of a derived structure on the moduli space.
-In the meantime, the foundations of derived algebraic geometry have been firmly laid out in \cite{toen08,lurie04}.
-Using these theories, in many examples derived moduli spaces having the `correct' cotangent complex have been found (for examples see \cite{toen09}).
+Ever since this phenomenon was observed by Kontsevich \cite{kontsevich95}, it was suspected that the replacement complex is a shadow of a derived structure on the moduli space.
+In the meantime, the foundations of derived algebraic geometry have been firmly laid out by To\"en--Vezzosi \cite{toen08} and Lurie \cite{lurie04}.
+Using these theories, in many examples derived moduli spaces having the `correct' cotangent complex have been found (for examples see To\"en's overview \cite{toen09}).
 These derived enhancements have the same underlying topological space as their classical counterpart, the derived structure just being a nilpotent thickening of the structure sheaf.
-In \cite[Sect.
-4.4.3]{toen09}, To\"en observed that such a derived enhancement automatically induces a replacement complex for the cotangent complex of the classical moduli space.
+In \cite[Section 4.4.3]{toen09}, To\"en observed that such a derived enhancement automatically induces a replacement complex for the cotangent complex of the classical moduli space.
 The replacement is simply the cotangent complex of the derived enhancement, which might well be very different from the cotangent complex of the classical part and enjoy much better finiteness properties.
-This leads to the question treated in this paper: Given a moduli space together with a replacement complex for the cotangent complex, does there exist some derived version of the moduli space having the replacement complex as cotangent complex?

-We already know quite a lot about a possible derived enhancement inducing the replacement complex.
-We already know its underlying space and the cotangent complex of the possible derived enhancement.
-The problem then becomes to lift this information on the tangent level to an actual derived structure sheaf on the space.
+Using the approach of To\"en mentioned above, we can regard the replacement complex as the cotangent complex of some possible derived enhancement.
+We thus already know quite a lot about a possible derived enhancement inducing the replacement complex: we know its underlying space and cotangent complex.
+The problem then is to lift this information on the tangent level to an actual derived structure sheaf on the space.